 2 Formerly referred to the Criminal Law (Mentally Impaired Defendants) Act 1996 the short title of which was changed to the Criminal Law (Mentally Impaired Accused) Act 1996 by the Criminal Procedure and Appeals (Consequential and Other Provisions) Act 2004 s.
 82. This reference was changed under the Reprints Act 1984 s.
 7(3)(gb).

-3 On the date as at which this reprint was prepared, the Community Protection (Offender Reporting) Act 2004 s.
+3 On the date as at which this compilation was prepared, the Community Protection (Offender Reporting) Act 2004 s.
 12 and Sch.
 3 (as amended by the Criminal Law Amendment (Homicide) Act 2008 s.
 25(4)) had not come into operation.
 They read as follows:

 “